Toyota AE86: GT

+The GT trim level is the base model of the AE86.
+It was only offered in the 2-door body style and came in both Levin and Trueno versions.
+It used the interior of the AE85 SE, with a basic two-spoke steering wheel, smaller center console, basic seats, and manual mirrors and windows.
+It had blue-tinted glass on the exterior, and had steel wheels with basic disk brakes on the front and drum brakes on the rear.
+A five-speed manual transmission was standard, with the option of a four-speed automatic transmission being offered on the Kouki models.

-This trim level is the lowest level of the AE86, which was the base model of the AE86.
-They were mainly sold as vehicles aimed at competitive use.
-These models have the interior of the AE85 SR, with blue-tinted glass, rear drum brakes, basic two-spoke steering wheel, steel wheels, smaller center console, and manual mirrors and windows.
-Options include (but not limited to): air-conditioning, power steering, power mirrors, limited slip differential (LSD), optional alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps, automatic transmission (Kouki models only), and rear defrost.
-All of these options are available on both the Levin and Trueno, in both 2-door and 3-door body styles.
+Options include (but not limited to): air conditioning, power steering, power mirrors, limited-slip differential (LSD), optional alloy wheels, OEM aero sports package (available after Sep 1983), mudflaps, automatic transmission (Kouki models only), and rear defrost.

+These models were the lightest out of any AE86 models, weighing in at about 900 kg.

 North American AE86 specifications

-There are three types of Corolla Sport RWD for the US market: DX, SR5, and GT-S. Although the DX was generally an internal Toyota designation, as brochures, and advertising do not include the DX designation; it consisted of a lower trim level, lighter duty suspension parts and the like.
+There are three types of Corolla Sport RWD for the US market: DX, SR5, and GT-S. Although the DX was generally an internal Toyota designation, as brochures and advertising do not include the DX designation; it consisted of a lower trim level, lighter duty suspension parts and the like.